sashaweiss/itree/README.md

 * Figure out why `tree` and `itree` sometimes differ on whether an entry is a file or directory.

 ### Medium priority
-* [INTERNALS] Implement `Iterator` for the `TreeLines` struct, since it's a bit opaque how to iterate potentially folded lines.
 * Implement functionality similar to `tree -h`.
 * Implement functionality similar to `tree -d`.
 * Add commands for interacting with files under the cursor.